civiform/docs/docs/developers/developer-guide/adding-a-new-question-type.md

-# Adding a new question type

-# Adding a new question type

 ## 1. Add the new type and type definition
 1. Add a new enum to [`QuestionType`](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/services/question/types/QuestionType.java).
 Please maintain alphabetical ordering
 1. Add a new question type definition class that extends [`QuestionDefinition`](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/services/question/types/QuestionDefinition.java)